sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 8. Press `Start Processing` and enter the number of frame (e.g 1-3)
 9. Wait until appear a folder containing icons

-*Tips: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item, when enter number of frame must comma separated*
+*Tips: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item*

 # Credits
 * MeguminBOT aka AutisticLulu - Original of FNF Icon Splitter